Massage and Your Mental Health

 Massage Works for Mental Illness and Physical Illness

-If you’re dealing with serious and/or life-threatening illnesses, it can often lead to depression or anxiety.
+If you’re dealing with severe and life-threatening illnesses, it can often lead to depression or anxiety.
 Sadly, it doesn’t help and can often make things even worse.
 Having a massage may not be a cure for all ills.
-But it can help someone dealing with a serious illness and unpleasant symptoms to improve their quality of life.
+But it can help someone dealing with a severe illness and unpleasant symptoms to improve their quality of life.

 Healthcare providers often recommend massage therapy to people because of the minimal risk of side effects.
-This means that along with the benefits of a massage, there’s very little likelihood of causing any side effects.
-So massage can be used safely alongside medical treatments.
+This means that with the benefits of a massage, there’s very little likelihood of causing any side effects.
+Massage can therefore be used safely alongside medical treatments.

 At the Columbia University Medical Center, experts studied children who were coping with cancer.
 They discovered that massage therapy helps them manage many of the unpleasant side effects of their cancer treatment, including pain, anxiety, depression, high blood pressure, and reduced immune function.